vandresen/DatabaseManager/DatabaseManager/Server/Documentation/Manage Predictions.md

 Each attribute can also have a function applied to it.
 Every function has to start with *.

 NORMALIZE
+This function will make following changes to the attribute:
-this function will remove the following characters: _-#*.@~
+* Remove the following characters: _-#*.@~
+* Remove spaces, tabs and enters
+* Replace & with AND
+* Make it Upper case

+Example: *NORMALIZE(UWI)

 #### Validity
-Some validfity rules will reuire one or more parameters set in Rule Parameter.
-These must be treated as JSon.
+Some validfity rules will rqeuire one or more parameters set in Rule Parameter.
+These must be expressed as Json.
 The following validity methods are available:
 * ValidityRange
 * CurveSpikes
+* IsNumber

 ##### ValidityRange
 Checks that the data attribute is within a minimum and/or maximum value.
 The